rjsparks/draft-ietf-sipcore-multiple-reasons/draft-ietf-sipcore-multiple-reasons.md

 --- back

 # Acknowledgments
 This text is based on discussions at a STIR working group interim meeting.
 Jean Mahoney and Russ Housley provided suggestions that vastly improved the first attempts at assembling these words.
+Christer Holmberg, Dale Worley, Brian Rosen,  Chris Wendt, and Paul Kyzivat provided constructive discussion during SIPCORE working group adoption.

 # Changelog
+{:anchor="changelog"}
+(This section to be removed by the RFC editor.)

+## 00
+{:anchor="changelog-00"}
 - rename draft-sparks to draft-ietf.
 Add changelog.

+## 01
+{:anchor="changelog-01"}
+- expand a little on "Practice shows", referring to {{STIRREASONS}}